Robert Treviño: Biography

-Treviño became chief conductor of the Malmö Symphony Orchestra as of the 2019-2020 season.
+Treviño became chief conductor of the Malmö Symphony Orchestra as of the 2019–2020 season.
 With the Malmö Symphony Orchestra, Treviño has recorded commercially for Ondine, including a Beethoven symphony cycle.
 In May 2021, the Malmö Symphony Orchestra announced that Treviño is to stand down as its chief conductor at the close of the 2020-2021 season, and then to take the title of artistic adviser for 2 years.
 Separately in May 2021, the RAI National Symphony Orchestra announced the appointment of Treviño as its next principal guest conductor, with an initial contract of 3 years, following his January 2019 guest-conducting debut with the orchestra and a return engagement in November 2020.

 Further recordings for Ondine have included "Ravel", "Ravel 2", "Americascapes", an album of music by Einojuhani Rautavaara, Respighi's "Roman Trilogy" and "Americascapes 2: American Opus".
 In addition he recorded a complete cycle of symphonies by Max Bruch for CPO Records.
 These recordings have between them amassed more than 16 accolades from reviews publications around the world, including "Recording of the Year" from Presto Music and a Gramophone Classical Music Awards nomination.

-In a November 2024 profile of him, The New York Times noted "one of the brightest lights to shine through of late has been Robert Treviño.
+In November 2025, Treviño first guest-conducted the George Enescu Philharmonic Orchestra.
+Based on this appearance, in January 2026, the orchestra announced the appointment of Treviño as its next principal conductor, effective with the 2026–2027 season, with an initial contract of four years.

+Personal life

 In 2023, Treviño married the Lithuanian mezzo-soprano Justina Gringytė.